Czech Car Brands

 AVIA Motors entered the transportation construction market in 1919.
 Its founders were Pavel Benes and Miroslav Hein, who opened the company in Prague.
 Until 1946, the company produced only airplanes.
 Then buses and trucks of Tatra, Škoda, and Praga brands appeared.
 In 1967, the organization was licensed to produce two series of Renault cars.
 Later, another model was added to them.

-In the summer of 2013, this Czech company stopped assembling cars, focusing on the production of components for them.
-In 2016, the company came under the jurisdiction of the Czechoslovak Group, which acquired the plant from Ashok Leyland and gave it its current name – AVIA Motors.
+In the summer of 2013, this Czech company stopped assembling cars and focused on producing components for them.
+In 2016, the company came under the jurisdiction of the Czechoslovak Group, which acquired the plant from Ashok Leyland and gave it its current name—AVIA Motors.
 In 2017, all production facilities were moved to the industrial area of the new owner, Prselouch.

 Jawa